 These Almond Flour Pancakes are some of the best I’ve ever tasted, even when compared to traditional versions!
 They have an amazingly fluffy texture and an addictive flavor, using just 5 main ingredients.

-If you or someone you know is following a Keto diet, these almond flour pancakes are a great brunch option.
-They are made with low-carb almond flour and protein-rich eggs, and you can leave out the maple syrup to keep them sugar-free.
-(Just add water as needed to thin out the batter instead.)
+If you or someone you know is following a special diet, these almond flour pancakes are a great brunch option.
+They are made with low-carb almond flour and protein-rich eggs, but this recipe is not Keto as written because of the maple syrup.
+(It makes them taste amazing, which is why I include it.)

 Is Almond Flour better than Regular Flour?